-Waiting list will be held for at least the first term of the academic year in oversubscription criteria order.
+A waiting list will be held for at least the first term of the academic year in oversubscription criteria order.
+The waiting list will be re-ranked, in line with the oversubscription criteria, every time a child is added.

 Where an offer has been made, the school will provide for the admission of all children in the September following their fourth birthday.
-Parents can chose to defer the date their child is admitted to the school until later in the school year, but not beyond the start of the term after their child reaches compulsory school age and not beyond the beginning of the final term of the school year.
+Parents can choose to defer the date their child is admitted to the school until later in the school year, but not beyond the start of the term after their child reaches compulsory school age and not beyond the beginning of the final term of the school year.
 Where parents wish, children may attend part-time until later in the school year, but not beyond the start of the term after their child reaches compulsory school age.